boro2g/sitecore-adaptive-rules/README.md

 # sitecore-adaptive-rules
 This module adds support for adaptive rules for the Sitecore Rules Engine.
 Adaptive rules are useful when properties on conditions and actions have dependencies on one another.

+You can [watch a video](http://youtu.be/M2m2vJ5diEI) that shows what this module does.

 ### Module download
 The adaptive rules installation package is available [here](https://github.com/adamconn/sitecore-adaptive-rules/tree/master/sitecore/).